AcTePuKc/codex-gui/gui_pyside6/README.md

 If the command fails, install dependencies and build the CLI using `pnpm install && pnpm build`.

+Codex CLI is a Node/TypeScript project that must be built once with `pnpm build` before it can be used.
+The GUI relies on this built CLI.

 ## 📦 Installation

 ```bash